 - Sufficient basic skills to be able to design and execute competent outcomes in professional and, in some cases, academic contexts with the support of properly trained consultants.

 - A basic understanding of and respect for the scientific basis of the discipline.

 - Sufficient methodological understanding to enable them to be effective consumers of scientific knowledge.

-- Alumni from this program qualify for internships with the American Psychological Association (APA), and can apply for a license in both Puerto Rico and the United States.
+- Alumni from our Psy.D. in Clinical Psychology program qualify for internships with the American Psychological Association (APA), and can apply for a license in both Puerto Rico and the United States.

 - Students in this program can work on research projects and take combined courses with other AU programs.

 - This program also promotes cross-institutional collaborations with other universities such as the Harvard School of Public Health, South Carolina School of Medicine, the University of Connecticut, and Bay State.

 - This program is offered on our San Juan campus, online, and in a hybrid modality.
 It also includes lectures and clinical practicums.

 - Students in this program acquire skills in dialectic behavioral therapy, certifications in autism and forensic psychology, as well as clinical training in substance abuse disorders.